A Complete Guide to HBO Max Original Shows and Movies

 This adaptation of Emily St. John Mandel's 2014 speculative novel, which followed a troupe of actors and musicians as they traveled an America ravaged by a flu pandemic, doesn't exactly sound like frothy post-2020 escapism.
 But, given the source material, it should be different from many of the more brutal dystopian tales of recent years.
 With Mackenzie Davis of Halt and Catch Fire in the lead role, Patrick Somerville (The Leftovers) serving as showrunner, and Hiro Murai (Atlanta) behind the camera, this should be a special one.

 Titans is another one of DC Universe's series that's getting the HBO Max original rebrand treatment.
 Two seasons about the young teen titan heroes are available to stream now, and an all new third one is on the way.

 The pitch for this HBO Max original, which was delayed by the pandemic but should debut next year, is pretty simple: Michael Mann crime drama.
 Following an American journalist (Ansel Elgort) as he reports on corruption in Tokyo's elite vice squad in the late '90s, with help from a detective played by Ken Watanabe, Tokyo Vice sounds like a potentially captivating mix of The Insider and another famous Mann production with the word "Vice" in the title.
 Sign us up!

 HBO Max also has more original shows they plan to premiere in the near future, including three series produced by J.J.
-Abrams—one set in the Justice League Dark universe; Overlook, set inside the hotel from Stephen King's The Shining; and 1970s crime show Duster—an adaptation of the popular children's mystery novel The Westing Game, and so much more.
-HBO Max is also planning projects in the DC comics and Game of Thrones universes, so maybe we'll finally get to see that long-awaited GoT prequel series.
+Abrams—one set in the Justice League Dark universe; Overlook, set inside the hotel from Stephen King's The Shining; and 1970s crime show Duster—an adaptation of the popular children's mystery novel The Westing Game, a new comedy from Issa Rae, even more DC comic adaptations like a Green Lantern show, and so much more.